NOT WEARING A SEAT BELT

 Insurance adjusters do everything in their power to devise excuses why your alleged negligent conduct equaled or exceeded that of the individual or entity they insure.
-The end result will be you receiving little or nothing in settlement of your injury claim.
+The end result will be you receiving little or nothing in settlement of your slip and fall injury claim.
 This is why it is essential you have a skilled personal injury attorney like G. Wayne Van Bibber fighting to protect you and your family.

 You can trust the full-service, statewide personal injury law firm who so many have trusted over the years: Law Offices of G. Wayne Van Bibber & Associates, PLLC in Hurricane.
 Our outstanding lawyers serve clients in greater Charleston, Teays Valley and throughout West Virginia.